 Continuous Improvement Award

-The Continuous Improvement Award recognises a member institution that has achieved significant and demonstrated improvements in facilities management practice outcomes over a four year period, resulting in an identifiable, positive change in the trend of one or more of its benchmarks in the annual TEFMA Benchmark Survey.
+Beginning in 2017, the Continuous Improvement Award recognises a member institution that has achieved significant and demonstrated improvements in facilities management practice outcomes over a four year period, resulting in an identifiable, positive change in the trend of one or more of its benchmarks in the annual TEFMA Benchmark Survey.

 Annual benchmark survey results will be evaluated on the basis of the criteria set out below to determine the winning institution.

 As well as sector recognition, the award winner will receive a uniquely designed, hand crafted trophy.
+The Award will be presented at the TEFMA Awards Dinner.

 Selection of the successful institution will be approved by the TEFMA Board following receipt of a recommendation from a judging panel established to identify and short-list institutions that have demonstrated continuous improvement.